atom-box/tatll/posts/saludarity.md

 # Wisconsin Is Fine

+Still just a MVP (minimally viable protest): stay tuned!

-WIFI a weekly brainstorming group motivating each other to say no, building people-powered resistance to authoritarianism.
+WIFI is a nascent, weekly brainstorming group motivating each other to say no, building people-powered resistance to authoritarianism.  __If we become an Indivisible group, we can add the last I, in WiFI!__

 ## The meetup